toddlasley/MEN-api-demo/README.md

 Install MongoDB:
 https://www.mongodb.com/download-center#community

-Navigate to the root of the project folder (~\MEN-api-demo) and use following command to install all of the necessary Node packages:
+Navigate to the root of the project folder (~\MEN-api-demo) and use the following command to install all of the necessary Node packages:
 ```
 npm install